Average interest rate on new mortgages

 Note

-In the case of the CBA rate, this is the negotiated interest rate per annum.
-In the case of the CNB rate, this is the negotiated rate converted to an annualised basis (the annualized AAR rate).
+In the case of ČBA rates, these are agreed-upon interest rates p.a.
+In the case of ČNB rates, these are agreed-upon rates converted to an annual basis (the so-called annualized AAR rate).

-A more detailed breakdown of the CBA Hypomonitor data is available in its monthly data supplement, see: https://www.cbamonitor.cz/publicistika/soubory/cba-hypomonitor-data
+A more detailed breakdown of data from the ČBA Hypomonitor is available in its monthly data appendix; see: https://www.cbamonitor.cz/publicistika/soubory/cba-hypomonitor-data

 For download: